Solutions To The Tyranny Of Fossil Fuels

 It’s impossible to estimate the weight of wood fiber materials burned and never replaced.

 “The calculated weight of the Earth is 5.978 sextillion metric tons, or 5,978 followed by 18 zeros.
-But the latest measurements show the true weight is actually 5.972 sextillion metric tons.”4
+But the latest measurements show the true weight is actually 5.972 sextillion metric tons.”[4.
+Windows to the Universe®]

 The constants used to calculate the weight of the Earth was off or so they say.
 The force of gravity, shown as the capital letter G, is a little tricky to measure.
 Scientists have come up with many different numbers, and each one gives us a different number for the Earth’s weight.
 Here I’m more concerned with the unimaginable weight loss over time.

 “The butterfly effect is a phrase that encapsulates the more technical notion of sensitive dependence on initial conditions in chaos theory.
 Small variations of the initial condition of a dynamic system may produce large variations in the long-term behaviour of the system.
-So this is sometimes presented as esoteric behaviour, but can be exhibited by very simple systems: for example, a ball placed at the crest of a hill might roll into any of several valleys depending on slight differences in initial position.”5 This is real science!
+So this is sometimes presented as esoteric behaviour, but can be exhibited by very simple systems: for example, a ball placed at the crest of a hill might roll into any of several valleys depending on slight differences in initial position.”[5.
+Wikipedia, the free encyclopaedia] This is real science!

 We are turning huge amounts of matter into gases over a long period of time.
 An old sailor and past mentor once referred to it as removing Earths ballast.
 Unlike greenhouse gases or ozone depleting contaminants that can be reduced or replaced.
 These changes of mass caused by our consumption in search of a better way of life can only be creating long-term irreversible imbalances.